 by Rick Shubb

-I’ve written about the difference in intensity between east-coast and west-coast musicians.
-I call it the East-Coast Edge.
+There is a difference in intensity between east-coast and west-coast musicians that I call the East-Coast Edge.
 I can’t think of anything that illustrates this difference better than the Berkeley Fiddlers’ Convention.

 There is a long established tradition of fiddlers’ conventions in Virginia, North Carolina, and other southeastern states.
 They predate the first bluegrass festivals by many years, and feature fiddle and banjo contests that award cash prizes and much prestige to the winners.
 Rules are very strict governing tune selection, and penalties given for any departure from traditional arrangements, right down to specific obligatory notes.
 The contestants are as obsessively competitive as beauty pageant queens.
 To their credit, these events have served to preserve old-time music, especially traditional fiddling, which I suppose may have been in some danger of going extinct.
 Still, the rigidity that stifles creativity and nurtures a gunslinger mentality is foreign to most west-coast musicians.